redwarp/blog/content/image-filters/index.md

 });
 ```

-Our shader is loaded as text, and we include it in our codebase for simplicity.
+Our shader is loaded as text.
 We specify our entry point, matching the `grayscale_main` function in the shader.

 ## Bind group